ucozlab/react-redux/guide-2-container-components/README.md

 ## Delete Strategy

 In the tutorial, we showed how events can be passed from Container Components down to Presentational Components.
-But in the case of our _delete_ functionality, we have a new problem to solve that wasn't covered well in the tutorial directly, however it was in the [CodePen example](http://codepen.io/bradwestfall/pen/oxBGRa) though
+But in the case of our _delete_ functionality, we have a new problem to solve that wasn't covered well in the tutorial directly, however it was in the [CodePen example](http://codepen.io/bradwestfall/pen/oxBGRa) though.

 The problem is that the `deleteUser()` method needs to know which user to delete.
 All the delete buttons are created in a loop which is where we happen to have access to the rest of the user's information via the `user` object.
 So we tell React that when it calls the `deleteUser()` method, to do so with the respective user's `id`.
 This is what is happening here: